jerryli27/evolving-agents-hack-2025/writers/feedback_prompts/strategic_iteration_protocol_claude.md

 Write out: "My feedback shows: [Score] overall quality, [Reader feedback intensity level]."

+**Review Reader Predictions:**
+- What did readers predict would happen next in the previous episode?
+- **CRITICAL: Your primary goal is to deliver something readers did NOT expect in their predictions, while maintaining story coherence and logic.
+Aim for "surprising but inevitable" not "expected but polished."**

 Then identify which scenario applies:

 #### Scenario 1: High Quality + Strong Reader Response (Score >0.7, Strong qualitative feedback)